How Do You Protect Your App Idea? A Guide to Software as Intellectual Property

 Trade Secrets

-A trade secret is any formula, pattern, device, process, or mechanism that is not generally known or discoverable by others that have commercial value.
+Another option when deciding how to protect your app idea is a trade secret.
+This is any formula, pattern, device, process, or mechanism with commercial value that is not generally known or discoverable by others.
 It is maintained as a secret by its owners and if it were revealed, would give its competitors an advantage.

 A trade secret is protected without any formal registration and can last forever as long as its owners use reasonable efforts to keep it a secret and someone doesn’t independently discover it.